 - Seek and accept help from friends and family.
 Having a support system and a positive attitude can help you cope with your challenges.
 Ask for what you need.
 Don't shut yourself off from loved ones.

 - Talk to a counselor or therapist.
-Depression and impotence are possible complications of autonomic neuropathy.
-Seek help from a counselor or therapist in addition to your primary care doctor to discuss possible treatments.
+Depression is a possible complication of autonomic neuropathy.
+Seek help from a counselor or therapist in addition to your primary care provider to discuss possible treatments.

 Preparing for an appointment

 First, you'll probably see your primary care provider.
 If you have diabetes, you might see your diabetes doctor (endocrinologist).
 However, you might be referred to a doctor specializing in nerve disorders (neurologist).